perladvent/perldotcom/content/article/_pub_2003_10_31_openguides.md

 Locales and categories are excellent ways to make sure that your newly added content doesn't drift off into a decoupled purgatory of unlinked pages.
-Just add the Pubs category and the Islington locale to the Drapers Arms page, and anyone doing a search â whether a simple type-into-box or a directed [locale](http://london.openguides.org/index.cgi?action=index;index_type=locale;index_value=Islington) or [category](http://london.openguides.org/index.cgi?action=index;index_type=category;index_value=Pubs) search â will find it.
+Just add the Pubs category and the Islington locale to the Drapers Arms page, and anyone doing a search — whether a simple type-into-box or a directed [locale](http://london.openguides.org/index.cgi?action=index;index_type=locale;index_value=Islington) or [category](http://london.openguides.org/index.cgi?action=index;index_type=category;index_value=Pubs) search — will find it.

 Next, we get a set of smaller boxes for entering things like more-detailed location information, contact information, and opening hours.
 These boxes may be completely irrelevant to many, most, or all pages in your Guide.
 That's OK.
 They're optional.
-But if you *do* fill them in, you get to play with what I feel is one of the most innovative, yet simple, features of OpenGuides â [find me everything within half a kilometre of Piccadilly Circus Tube station](http://london.openguides.org/index.cgi?distance_in_metres=500&id=Piccadilly+Circus+Station&action=find_within_distance&Go=Go).
+But if you *do* fill them in, you get to play with what I feel is one of the most innovative, yet simple, features of OpenGuides — [find me everything within half a kilometre of Piccadilly Circus Tube station](http://london.openguides.org/index.cgi?distance_in_metres=500&id=Piccadilly+Circus+Station&action=find_within_distance&Go=Go).
 Please.
 Because my feet hurt and I could murder a glass of wine.